Skip to content

 • Maintain the nature of the original business.

 Not surprisingly, tax-free splits are complex.
 You risk significant tax liability if the transaction structure falls apart.
-So before executing a split, consult with both your CPA and tax attorney.
+So before executing a split, consult with both your accountant and tax attorney.
 To help ensure a solid transaction, focus on the anticipated business structure (sole proprietorship, partnership, LLC, S-corporation, or C-corporation) and the nature of the new companies.
 Additionally, evaluate the original company’s business structure before the split, and the company’s pre-split tax attributes—such as net operating losses and credit carryovers.

 Personal Impact